kevinMaynard20/PS4_HC05/README.md

 # PS4_HC05
 Provides connectivity to Arduino control boards via HC-05 bluetooth board through a controller.  <br />
+XBOX VERSION IS IN XBOX_VERSIONS BRANCH AND PS4 VERSION IS IN PS4_VERSIONS !! <br />
 ## Components and Specs

 ### Required Parts